Mirantis/mosk-hocm-contrib/README.md

 ---

-We appreciate your contributions and efforts in making MOSK a more flexible and configurable platform! 🚀
+We appreciate your contributions and efforts in making MOSK a truly flexible and configurable platform! 🚀